david-perez/tfg-code/readme.md

 ## Usage

+All scripts must be run from the tfg-code directory.

 `VocabularyGenerator.py` generates the vocabulary from the corpora in the training set.
 It outputs a json file containing a list of words to the `serialized_vocabularies` directory.